Pocket money – from what age, how much and what for?

 Tip 3: Give your children their pocket money on time

-Pay pocket money regularly and without being asked − weekly for younger children and monthly for children and young people from the age of 10.
+Pay pocket money regularly and without being asked.
+The Budget Advice Association recommends the following pocket money frequency: weekly for younger children, every two weeks from middle school and monthly from upper level.
 For older children, the amount can be transferred directly into a bank account.
-This gives them the chance to practise using e-banking, debit cards and maybe even prepaid credit cards.
+This gives young people the chance to practise using e-banking and digital payment methods.

 Tip 4: Agree on how the money should be spent